iserpent/super-bario/README.md

-# 🎮 Super Bario
+# 🎮 Super Bario — Multi-Bar, Multi-Layout Terminal Progress for Python

-**Super Bario** is a powerful, layout-driven progress bar system for Python.
+**Super Bario** is a powerful, layout-aware, multi-bar terminal progress library for Python.

-It was designed for real-world usage — multi-threaded environments, dynamic terminal widths, custom widgets, complex nested layouts, and expressive themes.
+It supports dynamic titles, nested layouts, multiple views per bar, themes, widgets, thread-safe rendering, and responsive terminal resizing.

 Think of it as the *Super Mario of progress bars*: fast, modular, elegant, and fun.